 \section{Concentration inequalities}

 We will use a technique from the classical theory of concentration of measure to control the lower tail probabilities of the partition functions of the polymer model.
-This technique has been used recently in \cite{caravennaetal20}.
+This technique was first used in \cite{carmonahu02}.
+For a recent application, see~\cite{caravennaetal20}.
 A complete account is given below for the reader's convenience.

 First, we need the following classical result, known as the Gaussian concentration inequality (see \cite[Appendix A]{chatterjee14}). \begin{thm}[Gaussian concentration inequality] Let $X$ be an $n$-dimensional standard Gaussian random vector and let $f:\rr^n\to \rr$ be a Lipschitz function with Lipschitz constant $L$.
 Then for any $t\ge 0$,